This Is the Way (Dannii Minogue song)

 "This Is the Way" is a dance-pop song written by Eliot Kennedy, Cary Baylis and Michael Ward for Australian singer Dannii Minogue's second album, Get into You (1993).
-The song was released as the album's fourth single in September 1993.
+The song, produced by Kennedy and Ward, was released in September 1993 as the album's fourth single.
 It peaked at number 27 on the UK Singles Chart and number 45 in Australia.

 Critical reception

 Alan Jones from Music Week wrote, "Strong bass and weedy synth strings underpin a muscular pop/dance confection that draws one of Minogue's meatier vocals."
 Tom Doyle from Smash Hits gave the song three out of five, describing it as "the sort of perky pop records that made Kylie famous.
 It's your typical hands-in-the-air house stuff in which Dannii goes "searching for love" before discovering her "true love story".
 You get the picture."

 Music video

+The accompanying music video for "This Is the Way" was filmed in New Jersey and serves as a sequel to that of Minogue's previous hit, "This Is It".